sassoftware/viya4-deployment/docs/user/GatewayAPI.md

 This feature was introduced as part of **ADR 0151 (Kubernetes Ingress Support Strategy)**, which requires support for Gateway API v1.5.0 (minimum) and Envoy Gateway v1.8.0 (minimum).

+**Release alignment note**: Deployment assets for Gateway API and Envoy Gateway are available in recent cadences (including 2026.06), while broader product-level official support milestones may be tracked separately by release governance (for example, 2026.11).

+**UDA interoperability note**: Some UDA cluster setups provision both `gw-system` and `envoy-gateway-system`.
+This repository relies on `envoy-gateway-system` for Envoy Gateway controller and data-plane resources.

 ## Architecture

 ### Component Roles